Conceived in the 1960’s but finally opened in 1980, the West Highland Way is Scotland’s first official long distance route.

 The West Highland Way then proceeds by Glen Falloch and Strath Fillan then heads across the expanse of Rannoch Moor and over the Devil’s staircase to the finish in Fort William at the foot of Ben Nevis.

 A walk along the West Highland Way is a route of delights, the landscapes and views change daily.
 Truly a grand walk, the West Highland Way is a great way to discover the vast diversity and appeal of Scotland’s landscapes.

 The West Highland Way is a 96 mile walk of superb variety with the landscape becoming grander by the day.
 Walk the West Highland Way as part of a guided C-N-Do group and pass through some of the best scenery in the lowlands and highlands of Scotland.

 The walk follows paths, tracks and country roads.
-Average daily distance about 13 miles with longest being the 5th with about 17 miles and the 3rd being the roughest.
+Average daily distance in a week long trip is about 13 miles, with longest being the 5th day with about 17 miles and the 3rd being the roughest.